apple/servicetalk/README.md

 #### Asynchronous and Aggregated

-This API paradigm performs I/O asynchronously (e.g. the calling thread is not blocked) and the user is notified when the all the I/O is complete.
-ServiceTalk provides [Reactive Streams](http://www.reactive-streams.org) compatible [Asynchronous Primitives](#asynchronous-primitives) but you this API is similar to using a `Future`/`Promise` based API (e.g.
+This API paradigm performs I/O asynchronously (e.g. the calling thread is not blocked) and the user is notified when all the I/O is complete.
+ServiceTalk provides [Reactive Streams](http://www.reactive-streams.org) compatible [Asynchronous Primitives](#asynchronous-primitives) but using this API is similar to using a `Future`/`Promise` based API (e.g.
 [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) and
 [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)).

 #### Asynchronous and Streaming

-This API paradigm performs I/O asynchronously (e.g. the calling thread is not blocked) and the user can provide/process the the I/O in chunks (as opposed to in a single `Object`).
+This API paradigm performs I/O asynchronously (e.g. the calling thread is not blocked) and the user can provide/process the I/O in chunks (as opposed to in a single `Object`).
 ServiceTalk provides [Reactive Streams](http://www.reactive-streams.org) compatible [Asynchronous Primitives](#asynchronous-primitives) to enable this API paradigm.